Epistle of Polycarp to the Philippians: Authorship and unity

 These two letters would have been compiled together, either accidentally or intentionally, by a later editor.
 This view, or some variation of it, continues to enjoy widespread support among scholars, although some continue to argue for the unity of the epistle, while a few others argue that the Cover Letter is a late forgery and only the Crisis Letter is authentic.

 Date

 Scholars' estimates for the Cover Letter (Pol.
 Phil.
 13) are largely dependent on the dating of the epistles of Ignatius, to which they explicitly refer.
-Traditionally, the Ignatian epistles are dated to around the year 108 CE during the reign of the Roman emperor Trajan, based on the writings of the 4th century church historian Eusebius of Caesarea.
-However, some modern scholars have questioned this view, arguing for a date in the 130s or 140s CE (see Ignatius of Antioch).
+Traditionally, the Ignatian epistles are dated to around the year 108 AD during the reign of the Roman emperor Trajan, based on the writings of the 4th century church historian Eusebius of Caesarea.
+However, some modern scholars have questioned this view, arguing for a date in the 130s or 140s AD (see Ignatius of Antioch).
 In that case, the Cover Letter would be dated correspondingly later.